Software

 Here are two simple steps to achieve this:

 1. Store your contracts in a single place.
-Organizing and centralizing your contracts in one location will help you catch any potential issues associated with outsourcing.
-At the very least, you should have a complete and updated list of your vendor engagements.
+Third-party risk management compliance will be much easier when you organize your vendor contracts in one location.
+This helps you identify any potential issues more quickly than if your contracts were dispersed across different locations.
+At a minimum, make sure to have a complete and updated list of your vendor engagements.

 2. Keep track of contract key terms/dates and internal ownership.
-It’s essential to have a holistic understanding of your vendor inventory so you can better leverage your third parties and know what risks they pose.
-Each industry will have different requirements for third-party risk management programs, but this awareness of a vendor environment is a best practice for every organization.
+When you have a holistic understanding of your vendor inventory, you can better leverage your third-party relationships and understand what risks they pose.
+Each industry will have different compliance requirements for this area, but it’s always a best practice to have awareness of your vendor environment.

 Level 2: Determine Vendor Risk and Criticality Metrics

-However, you’re looking at a bigger job when you’re dealing with dozens or hundreds of vendors.
-If that’s the case, you’ll need to have a repeatable and reportable process to sort and filter them, as some vendors will need more attention than others.
-This is when it helps to have a methodology for rating a vendor’s inherent risk and criticality.
+However, consider the effort that’s required if you’re dealing with dozens or hundreds of vendors.
+In this case, you’ll fare much better by having a repeatable and reportable process that sorts and filters your vendors.
+Some vendors will need more attention than others, so it helps to have a method in place that can accurately rate a vendor’s inherent risk and criticality.

-Here are a few key areas that your regulator will want to evaluate, as the relate to your vendors:
+Here are a few key areas that regulators will want to evaluate about your vendors:

 Level 3: Hold Your Vendors Accountable

-2. Check OFAC list, CFPB Complaint Database and BBB for any negative news
+2. A review of OFAC, CFPB Complaint Database, and BBB for any negative news.

-3. Establish that they’re in regulatory good standing themselves (in their industry)
+3. Proof that the vendor is in regulatory good standing for their own industry.

-The due diligence process can be challenging, so it helps to have a documented requirement that states what information is needed.
-It’s also important to dedicate resources to managing this process on an ongoing basis.
+The due diligence process can be challenging, so it helps to have a documented requirement detailing the information required based on the risks identified.
+It’s also important to dedicate resources to manage this process on an ongoing basis.

 Subscribe to Venminder